WHO WE ARE

 WHAT WE DO

 Theater Studies, Theater Practice: Our courses are broken into two categories.
 Theater Studies covers history, criticism, and theory, while Theater Practice includes acting, directing, design, playwriting, stage management, and technical production.
-Our Fall 2020 course offerings are described in full here, while our full 2020-21 schedule is available HERE.
+Our full 2021-22 class schedule is available HERE.

 What we produce: From popular musicals to original pieces to devised work, our stages are bursting with a wide range of productions.
 MainStage productions will give you the chance to work in close partnership with professional directors and designers, while student-driven productions offer many opportunities to lead the way as an actor, director, designer, stage manager, or playwright.

-Auditions: Hoping to audition this fall?
-Upcoming performance opportunities are always posted on the auditions page of our website HERE.
-The first auditions of the fall 2020 term will be held September 17-18, for the department's radio-play remote production of Faith, Hope, and Charity by Odo von Horvath.
-Details on those auditions are coming soon!
+Auditions: Upcoming performance opportunities are always posted on the auditions page of our website HERE.
+The first auditions of the fall 2021 term will be held September 16-17, for the department's Fall Play Reading Series.
+Details on that production are here, and audition information can be found here.

-Get involved this fall!
-Students interested in getting involved with the dept should make sure to join us at our fall term department showcase, which will be held via Zoom at 6:30 pm on Wednesday, September 23.
-Students leading fall term theater projects will share details about their remote work, while Department Chair Dan Kotlowitz and Director of Theater Jamie Horton will share updates regarding the 2020-21 season.
-Email Milena Zuccotti for a Zoom link to that event!
+Other ways to get involved this fall!
+Students interested in getting involved with the dept should make sure to join us at our fall term department showcase, which will be held in the Bentley Theater at 6:30 pm on Wednesday, September 22.
+Students leading fall term theater projects will share details about their projects, while Department Chair Dan Kotlowitz and Director of Theater Jamie Horton will share updates regarding the 2021-22 season.
+See you there!

 Come work with us!
 Want to make some great theater?
 The Scene and Costume Shops are always looking for students interested in technical theater.
 Learn the nuts and bolts of set construction, theatrical electrics, props building, stitching and draping, and more....No previous experience necessary!
-For more information, email Technical Director Jason Merwin.
-NOTE: work-study opportunities will be very limited in the fall term due to COVID-19, but we STRONGLY encourage you to reach out now to express interest and get your name onto the list for future terms!
+For more information, email Technical Director Jason Merwin, interim Costume Shop Manager Anna Winter, or Production Manager Brianna Parry.

 WHERE WE GO

 The London FSP: Every summer, theater majors, and minors participating in our Theater Foreign Study Program spend ten weeks studying at the London Academy of Music and Dramatic Art (LAMDA), one of the world's great performance training grounds.
 The program offers students an intensive conservatory experience while also taking advantage of London's incomparable theatrical tradition and vibrant cultural scene.
-We are very hopeful that we will be able to return to London in summer 2021.
+We are looking forward to returning to London in summer 2022.
 CLICK HERE for all the details!

 FIND OUT MORE